-- Class meetings: Each 75 minute period will begin with a discussion prompted by some fragments of evidence from the past and designed to move us toward the subject of the lecture to follow.
+Class meetings: Each 75 minute period will begin with a discussion prompted by some fragments of evidence from the past and designed to move us toward the subject of the lecture to follow.
 Most days I will ask you to write a brief response to the discussion before starting the lecture.
-You can earn up to 2 points for each response up to a total of 24 points. - Paper: You will write one short paper (3-4 pages) after reading My Brother Sam is Dead.
-This paper is worth 10 points and will be due in class October 3, 2019 - Exams: There are two unit exams and a final.
+You can earn up to 2 points for each response up to a maximum of 30 points.

+Paper: You will write one short paper (3-4 pages) after reading My Brother Sam is Dead.
+This paper is worth 10 points and will be due in class February 27.

+Exams: There are two unit exams and a final.
 These are in-class essay tests taken during the class hour.
 Unit exams count 50 points, the final 75.
-The exams will test you over the reading assignments as well as lectures. - Grades: Your final grade will be based on your percentage of earned points out of a total of 209 according to the following scale:
+The exams will test you over the reading assignments as well as lectures.

+Grades: Your final grade will be based on your percentage of earned points out of a total of 215 according to the following scale:

-- Attendance and courtesy: You are expected to attend all class sessions, and you will find it difficult to do very well in this course if you do not.
-However, I do not take attendance at lectures.
-You are responsible for any material you missed due to absence.
+Attendance and courtesy: You are expected to attend all class sessions, and you will find it difficult to do very well in this course if you do not.
+Other than quiz points, I do not take attendance at lectures, and you can miss several discussions without penalty.
 I expect you to be quiet and attentive in class and respect the rights of others to a constructive learning environment.
 I will ask you to leave if you are disturbing me or others in the room.
 Turn off cell phones and all such handheld devices.
 I do not allow laptops in class; you will do better by taking notes.
-You will find lecture materials on Blackboard after class. - Emergency Announcement: In the event of a major campus emergency, course requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances.
+You will find lecture materials on Blackboard after class.

+Emergency Announcement: In the event of a major campus emergency, course requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances.
 Here are ways to get information about changes in this course: